25 January 2019 – 9 March 2019

 − Lucretius ‘On the Nature of Things’, The Void, Book 1, from 1st century BC (trans. by William Ellery Leonard, 1916)

-White Cube is pleased to present ‘Random Access Memory’ by Miroslaw Balka at Mason’s Yard, an exhibition of two major new works that link and transform each of the gallery spaces.
+White Cube is pleased to present ‘Random Access Memory’ by Miroslaw Balka at Mason’s Yard, a new work that links and transforms each of the gallery spaces.

 Throughout his practice, Balka has emphasised how the viewers’ experience and their negotiation of space is fundamental to meaning.
 In this exhibition, he reflects on this through a radical artistic gesture, whereby both floors of the gallery are partially blocked by heated metal walls spanning the entire width of each space.